mmistakes/minimal-mistakes/_posts/2024-01-26-cats-effect-parallelism.md

 }
 ```

-We've defined `opaque type` which essentially is an `Int`.
+We've defined an [`opaque type`](https://blog.rockthejvm.com/scala-3-opaque/) which essentially is an `Int`.
 It has an `apply` constructor and `Empty` value. `apply` defines the method in the companion object.
 It allows you to create instances of `PublicRepos` by calling `PublicRepos` as if it was a function, passing an integer value as an argument, this way we could avoid additional wrapping cost over simple integers.

 `Empty` value can be used in case the key is absent in JSON, or in case it has a negative value.
-The latter one is less likely to happen, but the more time I spent working as a software developer, the less trust I have in programmers, so let's choose the safer road and insure ourselves with a sensible fallback - 0.
+The latter one is less likely to happen, but let's choose the safer road and insure ourselves with a sensible fallback - 0.

 With the `value` extension method, we can easily retrieve the underlying Int value for `PublicRepos`.